25th January 2022

 One in five buyers who did not bother with a survey later uncovered serious faults in their property, according to the Royal Institute of Chartered Surveyors.
 Myers & Co works with Landmark Information Group, one of the leading providers of legal and due diligence reports for the property sector.

 Someone selling a house, does not have to tell you about any physical defects in the property.
-It is up to you, to find out as much as you can about the condition of the property by asking questions and commissioning reports.
-This is known as caveat emptor, which means ‘buyers beware’.
+It is up to you to find out as much as you can about the condition of the property by asking questions and commissioning reports.
+This is known as caveat emptor, which means ‘buyer beware’.
 Once the sale has taken place, the seller has no further responsibility towards the property.